partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 # Future possibilities

 In the future, we may be able to accommodate `DO DELETE` conflict action which specifies the delete operation if a conflict is raised.
 In addition, we see addition of specification for other syntactic variation of the semantics specified by this RFC using designated syntax for `UPSERT` and `REPLACE` operations separately.
 This is to provide more ergonomic choices for implementations that require to adopt the corresponding semantics as separate statements.

+In addition, we can extend the grammar, as explained in section 3.2 (Query), to any expression returning applicable PartiQL values; this will be more aligned with PartiQL/SQL++ generalization.